ncmsops/dev-manual/commit-to-cust-flow.md

 ### Dev-deploy

-Test your fix and ensure no regressions.
+Test your fix on the development environment ('dev-fusion').
+Find and fix regressions.

-### Pull Request
+### Pull-request

-Raise a pull request as per [the template](https://github.com/numocityadmin/nodejs-template/blob/main/.github/pull_request_template.md).
+Raise a pull request using [the template](https://github.com/numocityadmin/nodejs-template/blob/main/.github/pull_request_template.md).

 ### Review-merge

 Focus on the following during the review:

-1. _Readability_: Is the code understandable without the author being present?
+1. _Readability_: Is the code understandable without explanation?
 Including test-code.
 1. _Resource needs_: Will a high frequency of requests bring the server down?
 1. _Vulnerabilities_: SQL injection, CORS